 Of course, I had one ground rule: No buying the same package of instant noodles twice in a row at the supermarket, unless it was a gift for a friend.
 And even then, I don’t think I tried them all before I moved back to New York City.
 That said, I have a few favorites among my nowhere near exhaustive list of best instant noodles.
 Oh, and before you ask: I only included the packet kind and not the microwaveable ones.
 I like to cook everything on a stovetop and add in other ingredients like eggs, veggies, or fish balls.

-Read on for my favorite instant noodles, all of which you can find at Amazon, if you don’t happen to live near an Asian market.
+Read on for my favorite instant noodles, all of which you can find online, if you don’t happen to live near an Asian market.

 We’re recommending these products because we actually use, and like, them.
 Things you buy through our links may earn us a commission.

 Okay, this is probably the most obvious and well-known of the bunch but it’s for good reason: the spicy noodles are a classic.
-While you can find them at most grocery stores, if you’re looking to stock up, they’re on Amazon.
+While you can find them at most grocery stores, you can also stock up online.
 I like to add some bok choy and crack in a raw egg while you’re cooking to make it a well-rounded meal.

 Indomie Mi Goreng